theepicviolin/LibreWolfCustomization/README.md

  - floating statuspanel

 ## installation
  - download code from github (green "code" button) and unzip it
  - download sidebery from mozilla addons if wanted
- - open sidebery settings, scroll to the bottom
+ - open sidebery settings
- - click on "import addon data"
- - select "sidebery.json" from the downloaded archive
- - keep the toggles at default and click "import"
+ - find (ctrl + f) "show navigation bar in one line" and toggle on
  - go to about:config
  - toggle `toolkit.legacyUserProfileCustomizations.stylesheets` true
  - toggle `svg.context-properties.content.enabled` true